citusdata/citus_docs/admin_guide/upgrading_citus.rst

 Major and Minor Version Upgrades
 --------------------------------

-Major and minor version upgrades follow the same steps, but be careful: major upgrades can make backward-incompatible pchanges in the Citus API.
+Major and minor version upgrades follow the same steps, but be careful: major upgrades can make backward-incompatible changes in the Citus API.
 It is best to review the Citus `changelog <https://github.com/citusdata/citus/blob/master/CHANGELOG.md>`_ before a major upgrade and look for any changes which may cause problems for your application.

 Each major and minor version of Citus is published as a package with a separate name.
 Installing a newer package will automatically remove the older version.
 Here is how to upgrade from 6.0 to 6.1 for instance: